A sighly more complex data app

 Summary

-In this chapter, we demonstrated how to build a data exploration app using Bauplan SDK and Streamlit.
+In this chapter, we demonstrated how to build a data exploration app using bauplan SDK and Streamlit.
 The app enables users to:

 • Navigate data branches